kanaverse/bakana/README.md

 - This should return an object containing the `genes` and `annotations` properties.
   `genes` should be an object where each key is a gene annotation field name and each value is an array of per-gene information, usually strings containing Ensembl identifiers or symbols.
   `annotations` should be an array of strings containing the names of the per-cell annotation fields.
+- Alternatively, this method may return a promise that resolves to such an object.

 **`Reader(args)`:** the `Reader` class, where each instance contains all information about a single count matrix.
 - This constructor should accept an object `args` containing information about a single count matrix in the reader's desired format.